zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-oke-cluster/create-oke-cluster.md

   ![](./images/image59.png " ")

-2. Select the compartment you have previously created under List Scope and click in Create Cluster button:
+2. Select the compartment you have previously created under List Scope and click **Create Cluster**:

   ![](./images/image60.png " ")